Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Edward Sheffield: Nobody writes about anything but themselves.

-Susan Morrow: No, we’re not right for each other.
+Susan Morrow: We’re not right for each other.

 Edward Sheffield: We are perfect for each other.